BAMresearch/Reproducible-Science/CONTRIBUTING.md

 [dependencies](https://github.com/BAMresearch/Reproducible-Science/blob/master/requirements.txt),
 the commandline tool `doit` (started in the root of the locally cloned repository) will build the website and `xdg-open <repo_root>/.build/index.html` should display it.
-This "make website" workflow is run via Travis-CI on every push to the project, so it should work under Ubuntu/Linux.
+This "make website" workflow is run via GitHub Actions on every push to the project, so it should work under Ubuntu/Linux.
 No guarantees for Windows though.

 > Note that `doit auto` conveniently rebuilds the website after every change you make and you only need